qq831799/developer-zone/docs/Getting Started/Overview.md

 Ready to get started?
 Great!

 Here is a quick guide of what you need to do:
-1. [Contact us](https://www.allxon.com/contact-allxon-octo) to apply one _Plugin Credential_ which represents your plugin identity.
+1. [Apply](https://www.allxon.com/apply-for-plugin-development) for one set of _Plugin Credential_ which represents your plugin identity.
 2. Add your device on [Allxon Portal](https://dms.allxon.com/next/signin)
 3. Try out our [Hello Plugin](https://github.com/allxon/plugIN-hello) built by Allxon Octo SDK
 4. Check out our documentation.